LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 ## Step 1: Set up data for accurate tracking

-Adding more data will enable you to do three things within LivePerson: better target customers, arm agents with more information, and get more granular and accurate reporting.
+Adding more data will enable you to better target customers, arm agents with more information, and get more granular and accurate reporting.

-In addition to adding the LivePerson tag to all your website pages, you can also do the following:
+In addition to adding the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) to website pages, brands can also:

-* Send LivePerson information about your consumers such as items added to their shopping cart, account status and more.
-We call these engagement attributes.
-Developers can add engagement attribute tracking directly into the LivePerson tag.
-Another way to send attributes to LivePerson is by a method called scraping.
+* Send [engagement attributes](data-reporting-engagement-attributes-setting-up-engagement-attributes.html) - information about consumers, such as items added to a shopping cart, account status and more - to LivePerson for reporting purposes.
+Engagement attributes, such as conversions, can be tracked across different sessions or customer visits.
+Developers can add engagement attribute tracking directly into the LivePerson tag or by scraping.
-* Determine the attribution model.
-Often times, consumers don’t purchase something on their first visit to your site.
-Engagement attributes such as conversions can be tracked across different sessions, or customer visits.
-The attribution model enables you to select how you want to attribute cross session conversions to agents who handled the conversation.
+* Determine the [attribution model](data-reporting-engagement-attributes-attribution-model.html) to enables brands to select how to attribute cross session conversions to agents who handled the conversation.
-* If you sell into multiple countries and enable various currencies, you can set up LivePerson to track multiple currencies for purposes of accurate conversion tracking and reporting.
+* Set up LivePerson to track [multiple currencies](data-reporting-engagement-attributes-multi-currency.html) if needed for accurate conversion tracking and reporting even across multiple countries.

 ## Step 2: Customize your account settings

-1. **Account security settings**: review the security recommendations and apply standards based on your brands requirements.
+1. **Account security settings**: review the [security recommendations](security-regulations-security-account-security-recommendations.html) and apply standards based on your brands requirements.
-2. Account Administration:
+2. **Account Administration:**
-   * **Skills**: set up or import the list of skills that you’d like conversations routed to
+   * **Skills** - set up or import the [list of skills](admin-settings-skills-groups-set-the-agent-group-hierarchy.html) that you’d like conversations routed to.
-   * **Users**: set up or import the list of all agents, managers or administrators
+   * **Users** - set up or import the [list of agents](admin-settings-create-and-manage-users.html), managers or administrators.
-   * groups/LOB: set up groups or lines of business to reflect how your contact center is organized.
-These will reflect in your reporting, as well as enable filtering for agents and managers to only 		see conversations and data relevant to them
+   * **Groups/LOB** - [set up groups or lines of business](contact-center-management-campaigns-campaign-settings.html) to reflect how your contact center is organized to reflect in reporting, as well as filter so agents and managers only see relevant conversations and data.
-   * **Permissions**: you can customize what actions your users can take in the system.
+   * **Permissions** - [assign permissions](admin-settings-permissions-assign-permissions.html) or [customize permissions](admin-settings-permissions-customize-permissions.html) based on what actions your users can take in the system.
 For example, create a ‘supervisor’ role with permissions to set up and add users.
-   * **Timezone**: set up the timezone of your account for timestamp and reporting purposes
+   * **Timezone** - [set up the time zone](admin-settings-set-the-time-zone.html) of your account for timestamp and reporting purposes.
-   * **Languages**: setup the language for Agent Workspace.
-For a list of available languages, click 		here
+   * **Languages** - [setup the language](admin-settings-supported-languages.html) for agent workspace.

 ## Step 3: Connect to your channels of choice